NotAShelf/dotfiles/README.md

 Below, you will find a small repository map to somewhat help you out with whatever the hell I have going on in this repository.
 Best of luck, traveller.

 *P.S.
 If you have *any* suggestions for better managing my dotfiles, please let me know.
 I am in pain.*

+## Main Applications

+- Compositor: [Hyprland](https://github.com/hyprwm/hyprland) - *The* Wayland compositor.
+- Notification Daemon: swaync
+- Bar: Waybar
+- Wallpaper Daemon: wpaperd
+- Application Menu: Wofi
+- Polkit Agent: xfce-polkit
+- Gamma Controller: gammastep (only one that works on NVIDIA gpus)
+- Locker: swaylock-effects (the mildly more updated fork)
+- Clipboard Manager: Clipman

+You will find my configs for Hyprland, Swaync, Waybar, wpaperd and Wofi in the .config directory.

 ## Repository Map